 Building Name Facility 9 Services Building No. ☐ High-Rise [Residential ☐ Assembly ☐ Day Care ☐ Low-Rise ☐ Other ī.
-Address · Evacuation Director or B uilding Administra tor/Coordinator 1 o not activate the Device Activated (locati on) Time Initiated Time Co ompleted Areas Alarmed Areas Alarmed Evacuation War rdens/Staff rep and performed po.
+Address · Evacuation Director or B uilding Administra tor/Coordinator 1 IMPORTANT Verify that all procedures for preparing and conducting fire drills have been completed.
+Do not activate the alarm on your own!
+Fire Drill alarm activation must be done by Facilities Services.
+Device Activated (locati on) Time Initiated Time Co ompleted Areas Alarmed Areas Alarmed Evacuation War rdens/Staff rep and performed po.
 10 a 10 ☐ YES ☐ NO If NO, Which floors or a reas did no ot: Evacuation Ward dens/Staff repo rted the following g to the Evacuation on Director or B uilding Adı ministra or/Coor dinator: 1.
 Occupa nts/staff exited I using the neare st exit ☐ YE s 🗆 NO 2.
 Occupa ints/staff respo nded and report ed to Evacuation Assembly Point t ☐ YE s 🗆 NO 3.
 Person s with disabilitie es are accounted l for □ NA ☐ YE s 🗆 NO 4.
 Visitors and students v were properly dir ected □ NA ☐ YE s 🗆 NO 5.
 Accoun ted for missing or trapped pers onnel ☐ YE s 🗆 NO 6.
 The ala rm was audible e throughout the area ☐ YE s 🗆 NO 7.
 No prer mature reentry ☐ YE s 🗆 NO Comments on all NO m arks.
 Include add ditional remarks ab out the drill.
 SIGNATURES Drill conducted by: Evacuation Director of or Building Administ trator/Coordinator or designated emplovee Drill witnessed by: 2 Seattle Fire Departme ent Representative (optional) , , , , , , , , , , , , , , , , , , , Environmental Health and Safety (option nal)